jacobdbt2100/Data-Analytics-Basics/README.md

 # Data Analytics Basics 📊

-### Learning Objectives:
-- Analytics fundamentals
-- Ability to translate business questions into insights
-- Data cleaning, EDA, and storytelling skills
-- Preparation for Excel, SQL, BI tools, and Python

----

 ## 1. Foundations of Data Analysis
 - **Data Analysis Definition**: Data analysis is a process of modelling, analyzing, and interpreting data to extract insights.